project-feynman/v2/README.md

 Feynman is:
 - [a website that let's you p-set efficiently](./doc/website_intro.md)
 - a place where people learn to become competent, articulate thinkers
-- a conspiracy to change MIT's student culture
+- a conspiracy to change MIT's student culture, then the world's.

 # Our Beliefs